 than one year and no more than ten years as deemed appropriate.
 In

-addition, and upon review and recommendations by the Antiquities Advisory
+addition, and upon review and recommendation by the Antiquities Advisory

 or disapprove an additional extension of the expiration date of an